-This course will provide an opportunity for review of current knowledge relating to the cause and prevention of childhood obesity.
+Provides an opportunity for review of current knowledge relating to the cause and prevention of childhood obesity.
 Content will include suggested physical activity planning and nutrition guidelines, as well as historically relevant trends in regards to childhood obesity, diet and physical activity.

-273 FIELD EXPERIENCE IN SCHOOL-BASED 1 UNIT RECREATIONAL LEADERSHIP Prereauisite: None
+273 FIELD EXPERIENCE IN SCHOOL-BASED

+RECREATIONAL LEADERSHIP 1 UNIT